-In other words, the weight is trying to change your good technique into sloppy technique.
+In other words, can you handle the weight without losing the quality of your movement?
+The weight is trying to change your good technique into sloppy technique.
 If you’re strong enough, you won’t let that happen.
 When training with weights, the aim is to maintain your movement quality with progressively heavier loads, doing so is a sign that you are becoming stronger.

 Reps 1 and 100 Should Look the Same

-Sure the tempo may vary (you might not be as explosive with heavier weights), but the pattern should remain the same.
+Sure the tempo may vary (you might not be as explosive with heavier weights or after 15 reps), but the basic pattern should remain the same.
 If your knees are shaking and spine is bending, the weight is too heavy or you’ve done too many reps.